 If you find yourself sinking into the mattress, you’re likely to wake up with a sore back.
 Sometimes, a firm mattress with a softer top layer will also do the trick.

-Materials and Construction
+Materials and Design

 On many mattresses, this soft top layer is important for reducing pressure on your joints.
 Whatever you choose, you’ll want something doesn’t break down too quickly, as a sagging mattress will not be comfortable for a stomach sleeper.
 Stomach sleepers will also want to stay away from waterbeds and other mattresses with extremely soft surfaces.

 Aside from trying to change your sleeping position (which trust us, isn’t easy), there are a few things stomach sleepers can do to alleviate pressure that’s placed on the head and neck in this position.